 Technical and Multimedia Content Director

-Erik Screeden is the Technical and Multimedia Content Director for the Vehicle Repair Group.
-He has been in the automotive industry for over 24 years.
+Erik Screeden is the Technical and Multimedia Content Director for the Vehicle Service & Repair Group.
+Erik is an ASE Master Automobile Technician with L1, and L4 credentials, who has been in the industry for over 25 years in various capacities.
 During that time, Screeden was a technician.
-He started out at a Ford dealership and continued to several independent repair facilities as well as spent time in the specialty aftermarket where he had the opportunity to work at a GM-specific performance shop.
+He started out at a Ford dealership and continued to several independent repair facilities as well as spent time in the specialty aftermarket at a GM-specific performance shop.
 After his time as a technician came to an end, Screeden transitioned into a role providing scan diagnostic and J2534 tool support.
 He was then able to parlay his experience as a technician and a support specialist and use that in several technical sales roles.